Affordable Labs / Transparent Pricing

 Cardiovascular Disease Tests

-- Apolipoprotein A-1 & Apolipoprotein B: $13.25 – protein markers that reflect HDL and LDL particle numbers.
+- Apolipoprotein A-1 & Apolipoprotein B: $13.25 – protein markers that reflect HDL and LDL particle numbers, respectively.
+Particle numbers are more accurate predictors of future cardiac problems and strokes than HDL and LDL cholesterol levels.

-- NMR Advanced Lipid Profile: $39.38 – a more in-depth lipid panel that includes direct measurement of particle numbers.
+- NMR Advanced Lipid Profile: $39.38 – a more in-depth lipid panel that includes direct measurement of particle numbers and particle sizes.

 - High-sensitivity C-reactive Protein (hsCRP): $7 – a test for accurately detecting lower levels of C-reactive protein that may be suggestive of coronary artery disease.